 It's back!
 The Giro Switchblade MIPS is the latest incarnation of the original "enduro" helmet.
-Released in 1998 - before "enduro" wasn't even a thing - the original switchblade shocked the MTB world with it's removeable chin bar.
+Released in 1998 - before "enduro" wasn't even a thing - the original switchblade shocked the MTB world with it's removable chin bar.
 While the original switchblade may have been a glorified cross country helmet with a chin bar, the new Switchblade is coming from the opposite end of the spectrum.
-With full ASTM dowhill certification, the switchblade is a descent focussed helmet, that allows you to remove the chinbar for those tough transition stages.
-The removeable jaw piece is features stainless steel hardware, and anchor points moulded straight into the EPS foam for maximum stiffness and strenght.
+With full ASTM downhill certification, the switchblade is a descent focussed helmet, that allows you to remove the chinbar for those tough transition stages.
+The removable jaw piece is features stainless steel hardware, and anchor points moulded straight into the EPS foam for maximum stiffness and strength.

 To remove the chinbar is a breeze - just push the buttons underneath the chinbar, rotate it up and it's off.
 Installation is just as easy.